Three Stories (House): Plot

 House begrudgingly agrees to fill in for a sick professor and give a lecture on diagnostics to a class of medical students.
 On his way to the lecture, he encounters Stacy Warner, his ex-girlfriend whom he has not seen in five years.
-Stacy asks him to examine her husband Mark, but he looks at his file and tells her that Mark doesn't appear to be sick.
+Stacy asks him to examine her husband Mark, but he looks at his file and tells her that Mark does not appear to be sick.

 At the lecture, House presents three cases of patients with leg pain to the students.
 The three stories are intercut with each other; the following summary presents each case in chronological order.

-The first patient is a farmer who appears to have been bitten by a snake.
-Foreman and Chase visit the man's farm and find a timber rattlesnake.
-However, the farmer suffers an allergic reaction to the anti-venom and a test of the snake’s venom sac indicates that it did not recently bite anyone.
-The patient continues to decline, and when House informs him he is dying, he asks what will happen to his dog.
-House then realizes that the farmer was bitten by his dog, and bacteria from its mouth caused necrotizing fasciitis.
-The dog is euthanized and the farmer’s leg is amputated, but he survives.
+The first patient was a farmer who appeared to have been bitten by a snake.
+Foreman and Chase visited the man's farm and found a timber rattlesnake.
+However, the farmer suffered an allergic reaction to the anti-venom and a test of the snake’s venom sac indicated that it did not recently bite anyone.
+The patient continued to decline, and when House informed him that he was dying, he asked what would happen to his dog.
+House deduced that the farmer was actually bitten by his dog, and bacteria from its mouth caused necrotizing fasciitis.
+The dog was euthanized and the farmer’s leg was amputated, but he survived and got a new dog.

-The second patient is a teenage girl who collapsed at volleyball practice.
-Cameron takes an excessively detailed medical history and puts her through several invasive and painful tests, only to discover a thyroid condition causing a depressed mental state and tendinitis.
-The patient does not improve after thyroxine treatment and suddenly develops hypersensitivity to touch.
-An MRI reveals a tumor in her leg, and Cameron warns the patient that the surgeon may have to amputate her leg to remove the tumor.
-In the end, the tumor is removed without amputation and she fully recovers.
+The second patient was a teenage girl who collapsed at volleyball practice.
+Cameron took an excessively detailed medical history and put her through several invasive and painful tests, only to discover a thyroid condition causing a depressed mental state and tendinitis.
+The patient did not improve after thyroxine treatment and suddenly developed hypersensitivity to touch.
+An MRI revealed a tumor in her leg, and Cameron warned the patient that an amputation might be necessary to remove the tumor.
+In the end, the tumor was removed without amputation and she fully recovered.